President Ronald Reagan

 After watching the State of the Union address the other night, I'm reminded of the old adage that imitation is the sincerest form of flattery.
 Only in this case, it's not flattery, but grand larceny: the intellectual theft of ideas that you and I recognize as our own.
 Speech delivery counts for little on the world stage unless you have convictions, and, yes, the vision to see beyond the front row seats. ( RNC Annual Gala, Feb.
 3, 1994 )

-Although the political landscape has
+political landscape has

 the bold ideas of the 1980's are alive and well.
 Republican candidates